 c.
 Use Paw Balms:

-Regularly apply paw balms containing natural moisturizing ingredients like coconut oil or shea butter.
-These balms will help to keep the paw pads supple and protect them from harsh elements.
+Apply paw balms containing natural moisturizing ingredients like coconut oil or shea butter regularly.
+These balms will help keep the paw pads supple and protect them from harsh elements.

 d.
 Limit Activity:

-Ensure your furry friend avoids strenuous activities and restricts their outdoor excursions to allow the paw pad to heal appropriately.
-Consider using dog booties to protect the injured paw during walks if necessary.
+Ensure your furry friend avoids strenuous activities and restricts outdoor excursions to allow the paw pad to heal appropriately.
+If necessary, consider using dog booties to protect the injured paw during walks.

 2. Interdigital Cysts